6 December 2017

 The information in this operational update has not been reviewed and reported on by Sanlam's external auditors.
-Sanlam’s financial results for the year ending 31 December 2016 are due to be released on 9 March 2017.
+Sanlam’s annual financial results for the year ending 31 December 2017 are due to be released on 8 March 2018.
 Shareholders are advised that this is not a trading statement as per paragraph 3.4(b) of the JSE Limited Listings Requirements.

-A conference call for analysts, investors and the media will take place at 16h00 (South African time) today.
-Investors and media who wish to participate in the conference call should dial the numbers indicated below.
+A conference call for analysts, investors and the media will take place at 17h00 (South African time) today.
+Investors and media who wish to participate in the conference call should register as indicated below.

 Recorded playback will be available for three days after the conference call.

 Access code for recorded playback: 19032#